axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/non-validator.md

   docker logs node -f --tail 100
   ```

-9. After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of your node.
+9. After a few minutes, check the status of your node on the [Ronin Network Status](https://stats.roninchain.com/) page.
 If it's green, the node is connected and up to date with the network.